zhengyuli/lzy-workspace-configurations/README.md

 # LZY Workspace Configurations

-This documentation is used to setup an efficient workspace which includes all kinds of daily used tools for me on mac platform.
+This documentation will guide you to setup an efficient workspace which includes all kinds of daily used tools on mac platform.

 ## Homebrew